louisvarley/MBII-EDS/README.md

 Many things

 - [x] Docks will auto restart the dedicated server if for any reason it fails.
-- [ ] Replace any references to PORT in config files with a place holder added by docker on launch
+- [x] Use new JSON format files to setup the server
 - [ ] Log can read extracted by an action
+- [ ] Setup to handle auto server messages on the server
 - [ ]  Make Python Management tool auto compile and be used as a binary
 - [ ]  Create an install.sh file to setup all directories download OpenJK and MBII
 - [ ] Make management tool auto check for MBII updates and updates server
-- [ ] Management tool to parse the server configs for info
 - [ ] Wizard mode to create configs from scratch (maybe slightly gui)
-- [ ] Inbuild discord bot connection thingy for external management
 - [ ] Status action to show connected players
 - [ ] Docks to auto reboot after 24 hours and when no players? maybe better than timed
 - [ ] Management tool to expose RCON and SMOD
-- [ ] Many more things probably